t2yijaeho/Terraform-on-SCP/Terraform-Installation.md

 sudo tee /etc/apt/sources.list.d/hashicorp.list > /dev/null
 ```

-### 1.2.4 Update and install Terraform
+### 1.2.4 Update and Install Terraform

 >[APT Packages for Debian and Ubuntu](https://developer.hashicorp.com/terraform/cli/install/apt)

-- Download the package information from HashiCorp and install Terraform from the new repository
+To download the package information from HashiCorp and install Terraform from the new repository, run the following command

 ```Bash
 sudo apt update && sudo apt install -y terraform
 ```

-### 1.2.5 Terraform auto completion
+### 1.2.5 Enable Terraform Auto-Completion

 >[Install Terraform with Shell Autocompletion](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform-with-shell-autocompletion)

+To enable auto-completion for Terraform in your shell, follow these steps

-- Ensure that a config file exists
+Ensure that the .bashrc file exists by executing the following command

 ```Bash
 touch ~/.bashrc
 ```

-- Install the autocomplete plugin
+Install the Terraform autocomplete plugin with the following command

 ```Bash
 terraform -install-autocomplete
 ```

-- Restart the shell
+Restart the shell for the changes to take effect

 ```Bash
 exec bash